Healthy Homes Assessment Heretaunga

 Home Assessments Heretaunga for Rental Properties

-There are a variety of things to check when conducting a home review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-A few examples are:
+There are numerous things to look over during an house assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+Some examples include:

-The consequences of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of the tenant services ruling can be extremely costly for landlords and property managers.
-For expert advice get in touch today and book your rental property home assessment.
+The consequences of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of an ruling on tenancy services ruling could be significant for property owners and landlords.
+For professional assistance, get in touch now and schedule your rental property home evaluation.

 home assessments for rental properties